adamfowleruk/mljs/planning.md

  - IN PROGRESS NodeJS: Node.js tests for all functionality now in core MLJS
  - IN PROGRESS Widget: RDB2RDF in test app
   - Remove jQuery specific code
-  - IN PROGRESS Check Roxy installation of REST extension works automatically
+  - DONE Check Roxy installation of REST extension works automatically
-  - IN PROGRESS validate CSS works correctly on all pages
+  - DONE validate CSS works correctly on all pages
  - IN PROGRESS Docs: Document all core concepts currently part of MLJS
   - IN PROGRESS Docs: searchcontext object
   - Widgets: Search Speed - As a tutorial for those wishing to contribute to MLJS by creating new widgets of their own